-Why are we, lovers of all things Slovene, talking about the US presidential election?
-Well, if Donald Trump does indeed become president of the United States, his first lady will be the first foreign-born first lady since the wife of John Quincy Adams, who was president between 1825 and 1829 (his wife, Louisa Johnson, was born in London).
-Where was she born, we hear you squeal?
+America's First Lady Born in SloveniaAs Donald Trump became the 45th president of the United States on 20 January, 2017, his wife became the first foreign-born first lady since the London-born Louisa Johnson, wife of John Quincy Adams, president of the United Stated between 1825 and 1829.
+Now where was Melania born, we hear you squeal?
 Donald Trump’s good wife was born in none other than our beloved Slovenia.

 If you’ve ever heard of Donald Trump, you’d be fairly safe in assuming that the wedding was a fairly lavish affair.
 Shaquille O’Neal, P-Diddy (or Puff Daddy to us oldies), Heidi Klum, the Clintons and many more were at the ceremony, where none other than Billy Joel serenaded the happy couple.
 Melania’s dress wasn’t just a pick up from the high street either, costing a reported $200,000 and coming complete with a 13 foot long train.
 The embroidery on the dress alone took 550 hours of labour, which is more than 22 days.
 The cake was a 50-pound orange Grand Marnier monster, which also happened to come with 3,000 roses because what says love like a big cake with loads of roses?